joshi27s/Large-BVAR-with-Covid-Volatility/README.md

 `covbayesvar` is a Python package designed to estimate large Bayesian Vector Autoregressive (BVAR) models, incorporating COVID-induced volatility.
-It is a tool to forecast macroeconomic and financial data, leveraging advanced econometric methods to address the unique challenges posed by extreme observations and structural shifts during the pandemic.
+It is a tool to forecast monthly and quarterly macroeconomic and financial data, leveraging advanced econometric methods to address the unique challenges posed by extreme observations and structural shifts during the pandemic.

 This package facilitates various tasks, including: